ChrisWu132/axtree-devtools/README.md

 3. **Open the UI:**
    Open your web browser and navigate to `http://localhost:5173` to see the accessibility tree.

+## Features

+*   **Live AXTree Inspector**: Connect to a running Chrome instance and view the accessibility tree in real-time.
+*   **Incremental Updates**: The UI efficiently updates using delta payloads as the tree changes.
+*   **Rich Node Details**: Inspect detailed properties, attributes, and states for each accessibility node.
+*   **Fuzzy Search**: Quickly find nodes by their name, role, or value.
+*   **Direct WebSocket URL Connection**: Use the `--ws-url` flag to bypass discovery and connect directly to a Chrome tab.
+*   **Dynamic Port Configuration**: Use `--bridge-port` and `--skip-ui` for seamless integration with E2E testing frameworks.

 ## Current Status

 ✅ **Phase 1 Complete**: Core & Bridge MVP with connect command